 This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.

 Microsoft 365 uses Azure Active Directory (Azure AD) to manage user identities behind the scenes.
-Your Microsoft 365 subscription includes a free subscription to Azure AD so that you can integrate Microsoft 365 with Azure AD if you want to sync passwords or set up single sign-on with your on-premises environment.
-You can also buy advanced features to better manage your accounts.
+Your Microsoft 365 subscription includes a free Azure AD subscription so that you can integrate your on-premises Active Directory Domain Services (AD DS) to synchronize user accounts and passwords or set up single sign-on.
+You can also purchase advanced features to better manage your accounts.

-You can use the Azure AD deployment advisors for a guided setup and configuration experience (you must be signed in to Microsoft 365):
+You can use the Azure AD deployment advisors for a guided setup and configuration experience in the Microsoft 365 admin center (you must be signed in to Microsoft 365):

 Azure AD editions and Microsoft 365 identity management

-If you have a paid subscription to Microsoft 365, you also have a free subscription to Azure AD.
+If you have a paid subscription to Microsoft 365, you also have a free Azure AD subscription.
 You can use Azure AD to create and manage user and group accounts.
-To activate this subscription you have to complete a one-time registration.
+To activate this subscription, you have to complete a one-time registration.
 Afterward, you can access Azure AD from your Microsoft 365 admin center.

-For instructions, see use your free Azure AD subscription.
-Follow the instructions to register the free Azure AD subscription that comes with your subscription to Microsoft 365.
-Don't go directly to azure.microsoft.com to sign up or you'll end up with a trial or paid subscription to Microsoft Azure that is separate from your free one for Microsoft 365.
+For instructions to register your free Azure AD subscription, see use your free Azure AD subscription.
+Don't go directly to azure.microsoft.com to sign up or you'll end up with a trial or paid subscription to Microsoft Azure that is separate from your free Azure AD subscription with Microsoft 365.

-If you want enhanced Active Directory Domain Services (AD DS) functionality, bi-directional synchronization, and other management capabilities, you can upgrade your free subscription to a paid premium subscription.
-For details see Azure Active Directory editions.
+If you want enhanced AD DS functionality, bi-directional synchronization, and other management capabilities, you can upgrade your free subscription to a paid premium subscription.
+For the details, see Azure Active Directory editions.

-For more information about Microsoft 365 and Azure AD, see Understanding Microsoft 365 Identity and Azure Active Directory.
+For more information about Microsoft 365 and Azure AD, see Microsoft 365 identity models.

 Extend the capabilities of your Microsoft 365 tenant